-Far from opposing natural resource development, the majority of Indigenous communities from every province and territory across Canada choose to engage directly in the sector, securing important economic benefits while ensuring future generations can enjoy the land.
+Far from opposing natural resource development, the majority of Indigenous communities across Canada choose to engage directly in the resource sectors, securing significant economic benefits while ensuring future generations can thrive.

-Today, hundreds of Indigenous nations and communities have entered into agreements and partnerships to develop oil & gas, mining, forestry, aquaculture and other projects.
-As a result, the natural resource industry is Canada’s predominant sector for creating opportunities for:
+Today, hundreds of First Nations have benefit agreements, mutual partnerships, and ownership stakes in the development and operation of oil & gas, mining, forestry, aquaculture and other resource projects on their lands.
+As a result, the natural resources sector is Canada’s predominant industry for creating opportunities for:

 Indigenous Peoples & Economic Development

-Indigenous Peoples are sometimes thought to be outside the global economy and opposed to any and all development.
+Indigenous Peoples in Canada are sometimes portrayed as operating outside of the economy and as opposed to any resource development.
 In reality, First Nations, Métis and Inuit Peoples have been involved in sophisticated economies and far-reaching trade systems for millennia.

-The fur trade saw the growth of trade and business between European and Indigenous Peoples which helped establish Canada as a nation, until the forced settlement of Indigenous Peoples in the 19th and 20th centuries made most of their economic opportunities disappear.
+The fur trade saw the growth of trade and business between European and Indigenous Peoples, which was instrumental in Canada’s establishment as a nation, until the forced settlement of Indigenous Peoples in the 19th and 20th centuries made most of their economic opportunities disappear.

 Over the past few decades, First Nations, Métis and Inuit Peoples have resumed their place in the national and global economies as title holders, employees, partners and increasingly as owners of small and large business ventures.
 For Indigenous Peoples, there can be no political self-determination without economic self-determination.